 Once we know your details we can lock in your event.
 Your group can be up to 50 people or as small as one.
 Examples of groups have been families, Boy Scout and Girl Scout groups, school groups, business groups, travel groups, even couples on a date.
 One time Ashton became the site for a marriage proposal, and "yes" was the answer.
 Usually visits are to see the night sky, but we have done daytime events also, for daycare groups for example.
 We do charge a modest fee ($50) for private group events, payable cash or check at the time of the event.

-Anyone can attend a free Saturday Public Night, including groups.
-Seating in the classroom is on a first-come / first-served basis, so arrive 15 minutes early to have the best chance to be seated together if that is desired.
+Anyone can attend a free Saturday Public Night, including groups, but groups will just merge with other visitors.
 There is no special treatment for groups on a Public Night.
 Everyone is together and takes turns in the domes with all the other visitors.
 If your group is larger we suggest you let us know a week ahead of time so we can have adequate volunteers to host.